 CPR/First Aid/AED training is available locally; visit the website of the American Heart Association to research course times and locations.
 Aggieland Scuba offers PADI Emergency Oxygen Provider training.
 Occasional opportunities to package multiple certifications in a short-course format will be announced via the Nautical Archaeology Program Listserv.

-Completed forms should be submitted to the chair of the Archaeological Diving Control Board, Dr. Deborah Carlson. firstname.lastname@example.org
+Completed paperwork should be submitted to the chair of the Archaeological Diving Control Board, Dr. Deborah Carlson, at firstname.lastname@example.org.